 Let’s take a look at each of the five foundational elements now.

-Yeah, we know – this sounds like something from The Karate Kid.
+Yeah, we know – this sounds like something Yoda from Star Wars would say.
 Yet this is real and starts with quieting down enough to hear your own thoughts and sense your underlying emotions, while neither suppressing them nor being carried away by them.
 The more you notice and accept these parts of yourself with equanimity, the less you’ll be driven by the natural insecurities and fears that are part of being human.
 Instead, you will begin to recognize your “way-of-being” – your ingrained and (usually) invisible pattern that, while serving you well, also has by-products that inhibit the fullest realization of your goals.
 This heightened awareness will open you up to “seeing” anew, even in a job and industry you’ve assumed you’ve known inside and out.

 2. Cultivate Trust-Based Relationships